brandur/sorg/content/passages-drafts/002-japan.md

 Public baths are engrained in the cultural landscape of Japan.
-Beyond just a practical way of getting clean, they're also a place to go and relax, socialize, and if you're willing to buy into a little bit of mythos -- heal (onsens are often attributed with particular healing powers based on the mix of minerals they contain).
+Beyond just a practical way of getting clean, they're also a place to go and relax, socialize, and if you're willing to buy into a little bit of mythos -- heal.
+Onsens are often attributed with particular healing powers based on their own unique mix of naturally occurring minerals.

 ![Onsen](/assets/passages/002-japan/onsen@2x.jpg)